 Once these payments have been made, the rest of the settlement proceeds are yours.
-If you agreed to a structured settlement, this may mean that you receive payments spread out over a certain length of time, rather than in one lump sum.
+If you agree to a structured settlement, you may receive payments spread out over a certain time rather than in one lump sum.
 This is more common with larger settlements that exceed $150,000.

-If this is the case, your lawyer will help ensure that the first payment is larger than the rest in order to pay the medical lien and legal fees.
+If this is the case, your lawyer will help ensure that the first payment is larger than the rest to pay the medical lien and legal fees.

 A Medical Lien Is Risky for the Doctor

 A doctor who agrees to provide care based on a medical lien is taking a risk.
-They are agreeing to provide care with no upfront or timely payment.
+They agree to provide care with no upfront or timely payment.
 They also agree to wait for payment until you win your case, which could be months or even years into the future.

-It’s for this reason that lien-based doctors network with firms like High Rise Financial.
+For this reason, lien-based doctors network with firms like High Rise Financial.
 We vet the strength of your case and your potential settlement.
-If you have a strong case, it is easier to find a doctor who will enter into a medical lien agreement with you.
-We fund the medical provider a discounted rate upfront, then the remaining costs are put on the lien.
-But, just like your personal injury lawyer, if you don’t win your case, the doctor does not get paid.
+If you have a strong case, finding a doctor who will enter into a medical lien agreement with you is easier.

 Apply to Find a Lien-Based Doctor and Get Funding Now